pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/02_Areablock/README.md

 ## General

 The areablock is the content construction kit for documents offered by pimcore.
-The concept is like you know it already from the block element.
-The difference is that you can insert predefined **mini applications** called bricks into an areablock.

 ![Admin panel preview 1](../../../img/areablock_editmode1.png)

 ![Admin panel preview 2](../../../img/areablock_editmode2.png)

-## Integrate an areablock in a template
+## Integrate an Areablock in a Template
 Similar to the other document editables, an areablock can be integrated in any document view template as follows:

 ```php